segni-tafesse/ethio_agri_smart/lib/data/African_violet.md

 African violets (Saintpaulia spp.) can be pruned at any time of the year when they require maintenance or shaping.
 # Crop Distance
+The distance between two African violet plants depends on the specific variety and growth habit of the plant.
+In general, it is recommended to space African violets approximately 8 to 12 inches (20 to 30 centimeters) apart to allow for proper air circulation and prevent overcrowding.
+This spacing allows each plant to receive adequate light and nutrients, promoting healthy growth and potentially increasing production.
+However, it is always best to refer to the specific recommendations provided by the plant breeder or supplier for optimal spacing.